mat3rial/silver-guide-argent/en/faq.md

 In addition to doing your donor a favour, you also ensure that you have the documents required for your accounting—a practice worth adopting!

-For further reading, see **section 3.2** of the Silver Guide: “Letter of agreement or contract.”
+<a name="9" style="font-weight:normal;">For</a> further reading, see **section 3.2** of the Silver Guide: “Letter of agreement or contract.”
 A **template donation receipt** (as distinguished from a charitable donation receipt) may also be found in the Silver Guide toolbox.

+### How can we calculate the value of the services provided by an organization to its members?

+Some organizations offer benefits to their members: freebies, discounts, or access to certain services such as a documentation centre or specialized equipment.
+These are member privileges.

+To become a member, a person must pay annual dues according to the organization’s regulations.
+It is reasonable to assume that in a non-profit organization, the market value of the services and equipment offered is well in excess of these annual dues.
+As such, the organization expends more money than what it receives from its members.
+In essence, grants and other earned revenues fund the services offered to members.

+For this reason, accounting for the market value of member services against the annual dues in the financial statements is not recommended.
+This is not a non-monetary transaction per se.